Elliot-D-Hill/Patterns/README.md

 # Patterns
-A generalized image generator for select shapes.
+A randomized pattern image generator and their corresponding image masks for image segmentation tasks.